derom/shopify-redirects-importer/README.md

 # Purpose
 This script helps to import a huge amount of redirects into a Shopify shop.
+It gives more control over the process than the default import from Shopify's UI.

 ## Prerequisites